Dental Implants in Columbus, MS

 If you are one of the many Americans living with missing teeth, you might feel self-conscious about it—particularly if the missing tooth is toward the front of your mouth.
 You might even have felt judged unfairly by others.

-There are problems with missing teeth, however, that go beyond esthetics.
+There are problems with missing teeth, however, that go beyond aesthetics.
 One missing tooth frequently leads to more missing teeth because your remaining teeth become unduly stressed.

 The best solution for missing teeth is dental implants.

-Because implants are permanently integrated into your jawbone, you do not have to worry about replacement teeth moving around the way dentures do.
+Because implants are permanently fused with your jawbone, you do not have to worry about replacement teeth moving around the way dentures do.
 Plus, maintenance is similar to taking care of your natural teeth: Just brush and floss as you normally would.